team-dev-docs/spriteAIDevTesting/dev-docs/context-index.js.md

 ---
 # removeBackgroundColor index.js
 ## Imported Code Object
-The `removeBackgroundColor` function is an asynchronous operation that processes an image to remove a specific background color.
+The `removeBackgroundColor` function is an asynchronous operation that processes an image to remove a specified background color.
 Here's a concise explanation of its functionality:

-1. It takes an input image file path, an output file path, a target color to remove, and optional parameters for color threshold and additional options.
+1. It takes an input image file, an output path, a target color to remove, and optional parameters for color threshold and additional options.

 2. The function uses the Jimp library to read and manipulate the image.